vbertoletti/R10/README.md

 This is a mobile application using React Native for an upcoming developer conference called R10.
 The app is compatable with both iOS and Android.

 ## Technologies Used
-`Front End`: React Native and Apollo Client to fetch data from a GraphQL API `Back end`: Realm as DB
+`Front End`: React Native and Apollo to fetch data from a GraphQL API `Back end`: Realm as DB

 ##  Installation